See all playbooks

 Voilà!

-Even today, we build a demo 3 times a year to imagine what Claap could look like in a year.
+Even today, we create a demo storyboard 3 times a year to envision what Claap could look like in a year.
 We then share it with our users to get feedback.

 Here’s the one we released a couple of weeks ago 👇